thisisran/nova/README.md

 # Nova: Emacs SVG Child Frames

 This is very preliminary work, nova may not work for you.
-You might need to tweek the code to make it work on your screen and font configuration.
+You might need to tweak the code to make it work on your screen and font configuration.

 ![nova-vertico in action](images/nova-vertico-example.png "nova-vertico in action")